wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <a name="Custom"></a>

-## Custom executables

-We start with custom executables running on server instances, such as WordPress, SugarCRM, and Java war files.

-Custom executables typically access one or more databases such as MySQL.

-In the case of WordPress, such sites are slower relative to static websites.

-WordPress is written in the PHP programming language which is now considered archaic versus Python, Scala, Go, and other new languages.
-But WordPress nonetheless still is among the most popular programs running on the internet because of its vast ecosystem of developers and add-on functionality.
+## Impact of language

+Websites that expose <strong>static</strong> HTML files for retrieval run fast because such files are not generated.
+And the files can be distributed around the world in CDNs (Content Distribution Networks) such as Akamai, AWS CloudFront, CloudFlare, Fastly, etc.

+Websites that run WordPress are slower than static sites because WordPress generates HTML files for every request.
+The programming that does the generation is written in the PHP programming language.
-Note that PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.
+PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.

-So WordPress usually takes more time to render the HTML displayed on client internet browsers than other technologies such as static HTML pages served without processing.
-WordPress is also slower than websites that run a program compiled from Java, Go, or other compiled programming language.
+WordPress still is among the most popular programs running on the internet because of its vast ecosystem of developers and add-on functionality.
+To many, the overhead of PHP is worth the features provided by PHP sites that use SugarCRM, WooCommerce, and many others.

+PHP and Python are usually slower than programs written in Java, Go, or other programming language <strong>compiled</strong> into low-level run-time files that computers execute.

+Java programs require the additional installation of a JVM (Java Virtual Machine) that allocates memory among programs.
+Go comes with its own run-time environment.

 ## Dealing with hardware and patching

-The difficulty with WordPress and other custom applications is that one must setup a server and populate it with the software, then configure it.
+The difficulty with both WordPress and compiled applications is that one must setup a server and populate it with the software, then configure it.

 Business owners who had a WordPress site built must continue to pay thousands of dollars each year for "maintenance" to avoid falling behind.
 Patches for operating system security, the PHP interpreter -- every aspect of technology -- must be updated ocassionally.
 This constant maintenance does not add additional functionality to the end user, so is feels like a disruption and waste of time and money.